Keyword Density Explained and 5 Actionable Steps to Optimize Your Content

 What is Keyword Density?
 Why is it the topic of so much discussion and debate?
 If you have been involved in search engine marketing for your small business, you would have definitely run across this terminology during the course of your online efforts.
 So, is keyword density important or not?
 And how do you check keyword density anyway?
 Follow us, dear reader, and all will become clear.

-If you are already familiar with WHAT it is and WHY, and just want to know HOW, please go ahead to the bottom.
-You’ll find ten actionable steps to optimize your web page.
+If you are already familiar with WHAT it is and WHY, and just want to know HOW, please jump to the bottom.
+You’ll find five actionable steps to optimize your web page.